 • Milenna van Dijk Ph.D.

-Currently a postdoctoral fellow with Myrna Weissman and Ardesheer Talati at the Department of Psychiatry, Columbia University
+Currently Assistant Professor of Neurobiology (in Psychiatry) (former postdoc with Myrna Weissman and Ardesheer Talati at the Department of Psychiatry, Columbia University).
+You can find her here

 • Zoe N. Talbot M.S.